Rock City waterfall in Chattanooga, TN

 Pricing, Location, & Hours

 Rock City is located at 1400 Patten Rd, Lookout Mountain, GA 30750.
-Pricing is $22 per adults and $13 for kids ages 3-12.
+Pricing ranges between $31-37 depending on date.
+Current as of spring of 2025 – check with the business for updated info and promotions.
 Parking is free.
 Hours vary by season.
-Check the Rock City calendar for details.
+Check the calendar for details.
 Book tickets in advance online to ensure availability especially during the busy summer and holiday season.

 Dining and Shops